exasol/virtual-schemas/doc/dialects/saphana.md

 ## Creating a Virtual Schema

-Below you see how a Sap Hana Virtual Schema is created.
+Below you see how a SAP HANA Virtual Schema is created.
 Please note that you have to provide the name of the database in the property `SHEMA_NAME`.

 ```sql
 CREATE VIRTUAL SCHEMA <virtual schema name>